Chick2D/neofetch-themes/README.md

 Terminal: alacritty \
 Neofetch Theme: axylfetch

-The latter is more so a suggestion so it brings more awareness to the project easier than a must unlike the former

 To add your own theme send a pull request containing your file in the appropriate directory, a screenshot in the readme and it's name, you can understand the syntax yourself its very easy